llouislu/tsql-diff/README.md

 | 8     | column names not matched                   |
 | 16    | data row not matched                       |

+### FAQ
+Q: Why `Diff.CompareFolder` finds nothing in a folder on Windows?
+A: Please grant read access of the folder to the user group `Authenticated Users`.

 ### Limitations

-- T-SQL Diff only receives the first `SELECT` statement as input to compare.
+- T-SQL Diff only receives the first `SELECT` statement as input to compare

 - `WITH` statements (e.g. cte) in `SELECT` are not supported